Scientific name: Nitellopsis obtusa

 What Is It?

-Starry stonewort is an aquatic, grass-like algae that spreads rapidly and alters water chemistry.
+Starry stonewort (Nitellopsis obtusa) is an aquatic, grass-like alga that spreads rapidly and alters water chemistry.
 It may be found in both freshwater and estuarine environments.

 Is It Here Yet?

-No. However, it is a very harmful invasive species elsewhere in the United States, such as Michigan, and has the potential to spread on boats that are not cleaned properly before traveling between water bodies.
-Evidence indicated it is also spread by waterfowl.
+No. However, it is a very harmful invasive species elsewhere in the United States, such as in Michigan, and can spread on boats that are not cleaned properly before traveling between water bodies.
+It also can be spread by waterfowl.

 Why Should I Care?

-Starry stonework grows densely, covering the sediment and forming mounds of vegetation up to 6 feet tall.
-It can outcompete other aquatic plants, harming habitat for fish and other wildlife by reducing cover and food sources.
-It also impacts ecosystems by absorbing phosphorous and changing the chemistry of sediment.
-When it becomes established it can smother fish spawning grounds and reduce habitat diversity.
-Its dense mats of vegetation also inhibit boating, swimming, and other recreational uses of water bodies.
+Starry stonework grows densely, covering the sediment and forming mounds of vegetation up to six feet tall.
+It can outcompete other aquatic plants and harm wildlife habitat by reducing cover and food sources.
+It impacts the environment by absorbing phosphorous and changing the chemistry of sediment.
+It can smother fish spawning grounds and reduce habitat diversity.
+The dense vegetation mats also reduce opportunities for boating, swimming, and other recreational activities.

 How Can We Stop It?

 Do not purchase, plant, or trade this species.
-Dump aquarium contents appropriately.
-Be sure to check boats, trailers, and motors before launching a boat into a waterway to ensure there are no plant fragments that may spread to waterways.
+Dispose of aquarium contents appropriately.
+Before launching a boat, be sure to check boats, trailers, and motors to ensure there are no plant fragments that may spread.

 What Are Its Characteristics?

-- It can grow up to 33 inches long, but grows in dense tangled mounds when established
+• Grows 6-8 feet tall and wide.
+It can grow up to 33 inches long, but grows in dense tangled mounds when established.

-- Its blunt-tipped branchlets grow in whorls of four to six.
-The branchlets are uneven in length, unlike the native plant-like algae
+• Its blunt-tipped branchlets grow in whorls of 4 to 6.
+The branchlets are uneven in length, unlike native plant-like algae.